Remote Teaching & Learning Tools

 More tips on remote learning:

 - You can now access many lab applications on your own computer or mobile device using our Windows Virtual Desktop.
 Applications available include ArcGIS, Atlas.ti, Chemdraw, Eviews, SPSS, and STATA.
 It also includes the desktop versions of Microsoft Word, Excel and PowerPoint.
-Contents: Getting started Connecting to OneDrive Tips for using the Mac Client Tips for […]
+Contents: Getting Started The Windows Virtual Desktop can be accessed from just about any […]

 - In this post I want to take it a step further and talk about how to make the most of your synchronous time with your students in zoom.
 If you are new to Zoom and looking for zoom basics, guidance on creating meetings, navigating the interface, using Zoom with Moodle, or securing your room from […]